-- In standby mode, press the MENU (left) soft key (), then press (for Settings), (for Sounds), (for Volume/Vibrate), and (for Calls. - 2.
-Press the Left navigation key until "Vibrate" appears in the display, then press the or key.
+- In standby mode, repeatedly press the Down volume key () on the left side of the phone until Vibrate appears in the display, or do the following: - In standby mode, press the MENU (ox) key, then press (for Sounds), (for Volume/Vibrate), and for Calls. - Press the Left navigation key until "Vibrate" appears in the display, then press the ok key.